-We have a rich history of learning how to learn from data and then doing great things with that knowledge.
-By looking backwards and understanding where we are coming from may help establish the context..
-19th Century Data Analysis
+One of the best ways of appreciating the power of statistical data analysis and visualization is to look back in history to a time just as these methods were first put to use.
+The following cases provide a vivid picture of “before” vs. “after”, demonstrating the dramatic benefits of the then-new methods.

+Maybe this instead:

+“One of the best ways of appreciating the power of statistical data analysis and visualization is to look back in history to a time just as these methods were first put to use.
+The following cases provide a vivid picture of “before” vs. “after”, demonstrating the dramatic benefits of the then-new methods.”
+Change OK

+Nineteenth Century Data Analysis

-Prior to the twentieth Century, the use of data and statistics was still relatively undeveloped.
-While great strides were made in the 18th Century, much of the scientific research of the day would calculate basic statistics and use those as evidence for the validity of the hypothesis.
+Prior to the 20th Century, the use of data and statistics was still relatively undeveloped.
+Although great strides were made in the 18th Century, much of the scientific research of the day used basic descriptive statistics as evidence for the validity of the hypothesis.
 The inability to draw clear conclusions from noisy data (and almost all real data is more or less noisy) made much of the scientific debates more about opinions of the data than the data itself.
-One such fierce debate in the 19th Century was between two medical professionals in which they debated (both with data) the cause of cholera, a bacterial infection that was often fatal for the victim.
+One such fierce debate1 in the 19th Century was between two medical professionals in which they debated (both with data) the cause of cholera, a bacterial infection that was often fatal.

+Production: Please make sure the following footnote is place a the bottom of the page the preceding paragraph appears on.
+Thanks, Kevin (PjE)

+1 And worthy of a bona fide Hollywood plot as well.
+See http://snowthemovie.com/

+[[Kevin: Use of footnotes okay?
+There are three in this chapter.
+Kezia]] //Authors, We can’t use Word’s footnote feature so I’ve changed the footnotes to use the template’s styles for them.
+Thanks, Kevin (PjE)

+The cholera outbreak in London in 1849 was especially brutal, claiming more than 14,000 lives in a single year.
+The cause of the illness was unknown at that time and two competing theories from two researchers emerged.
+Dr. William Farr, a well-respected and established epidemiologist, argued that cholera was caused by air pollution created by decomposing and unsanitary matter (officially called the miasma theory).
+Dr. John Snow, also a successful epidemiologist who was not as widely known as Farr, put forth the theory that cholera was spread by consuming water that was contaminated by a “special animal poison” (this was prior to the discovery of bacteria and germs).
+The two debated for years.

+Assertions in GREEN are Confirmed.
+RED are errors (with corrections if possible)

+AU: To make the chapter a bit less cluttered, I’ve removed the TE’s green highlights.
+I assume you don’t need such confirmation.
+The (few) “red” highlights appear later in the chapter. --John

-The cholera outbreak in 1849 London was especially brutal claiming over 14 thousand lives in a single year.
-The cause of the illness was unknown at that time and two competing theories from two competing researchers emerged.
-Dr. William Farr a well-respected and established epidemiologist argued that cholera was caused by air pollution created by decomposing and unsanitary matter (officially called miasma theory).
-Dr. John Snow, also a successful epidemiologist who was not as widely known as Farr, put forth the theory that cholera was spread by consuming water that was contaminated by a “special animal poison” (this was prior to the discovery of germs) and the two debated for years..
-Farr published the “Report on the Mortality of Cholera in England 1848-49” in 1852 in which he included a table of data with eight possible explanatory variables collected from the 38 registration districts of London.
-In the paper, Farr had done some relatively simple (by todays standards) statistics and established a relationship between the average elevation of the district and cholera deaths (lower areas had more deaths).
-While there was also a relationship between cholera deaths and the source of drinking water (another one of the eight variables he gathered), he had concluded that it was not nearly as significant as the elevation.
-Farr’s theory had data and logic and was accepted by his peers and it was adopted as fact of the day.
+Farr published the “Report on the Mortality of Cholera in England 1848-49” in 1852, in which he included a table of data with eight possible explanatory variables collected from the 38 registration districts of London.
+In the paper, Farr presented some relatively simple (by today’s standards) statistics and established a relationship between the average elevation of the district and cholera deaths (lower areas had more deaths).
+Although there was also a relationship between cholera deaths and the source of drinking water (another one of the eight variables he gathered), he concluded that it was not nearly as significant as the elevation.
+Farr’s theory had data and logic and was accepted by his peers.
+It was adopted as fact of the day.